-6 The Employing Office may request in writing a stay, or the Presiding Judicial Officer may on his or her own initiative stay a Formal Complaint proceeding up to 60 days (unless extended for good cause), if the Employing Office asserts that there has been no prior opportunity to address the conduct alleged.
+7 The Employing Office may request in writing a stay, or the Presiding Judicial Officer may on the Presiding Judicial Officer's own initiative stay a Formal Complaint proceeding up to 60 days (unless extended for good cause), if the Employing Office asserts that there has been no prior opportunity to address the conduct alleged.
 The Presiding Judicial Officer will determine whether to grant the stay after providing the Complainant an opportunity to respond.
 A stay in the proceedings can provide the Employing Office an opportunity to assess the allegations and take appropriate action.
 If the matter is successfully resolved, the Parties may enter into an agreed written settlement approved by the Presiding Judicial Officer pursuant to § IV.C.3.f.iii.
 If the matter is not resolved during the stay, the stay of proceedings will be lifted, and the Formal Complaint will proceed under § IV.C.3.

-iii.
-Disqualification and Replacement.
-Either Party may seek disqualification of the EDR Coordinator or the Presiding Judicial Officer by written request to the Chief Judge, explaining why the individual should be disqualified.
+written request to the Chief Judge, explaining why the individual should be disqualified.